 --exclude={"/dev/*","/proc/*","/sys/*","/tmp/*","/run/*","/mnt/*","/media/*","/lost+found"}This takes several minutes.
 A live progress indicator will run.
 Do not interrupt it.

-findmnt /You should see /dev/nvme0n1 listed next to the / mount point.
+findmnt /You should see /dev/nvme0n1p1 listed at the / mount point.
+The SD card partition will remain visible at /boot/firmware.

 Raspberry Pi partnered directly with Hailo to place the complete driver stack in the official Pi software repository.
 One command installs the kernel driver, runtime libraries, GStreamer pipeline plugins, and Python bindings.